CamDavidsonPilon/lifelines/docs/Survival Regression.rst

 Checking the proportional hazards assumption
 -----------------------------------------------

+To make proper inferences, we should ask if our Cox model is appropriate for our dataset.
+Recall from above that when using the Cox model, we are implicitly applying the proportional hazard assumption.
+We should ask, does our dataset obey this assumption?

 :class:`~lifelines.fitters.coxph_fitter.CoxPHFitter` has a :meth:`~lifelines.fitters.coxph_fitter.CoxPHFitter.check_assumptions` method that will output violations of the proportional hazard assumption.
 For a tutorial on how to fix violations, see `Testing the Proportional Hazard Assumptions`_.

-Non-proportional hazards is a case of *model misspecification*.
 Suggestions are to look for ways to *stratify* a column (see docs below), or use a `time varying model`_.

+.. note:: Checking assumptions like this is only necessary if your goal is inference or correlation.
+That is, you wish to understand the influence of a covariate on the survival duration & outcome.
+If your goal is prediction, checking model assumptions is less important since your goal is to maximize an accuracy metric, and not learn about *how* the model is making that prediction.

 Stratification